I could not wait to visit that city again. And while I was there, I was able to shoot my 1-month experience with the Samsung Galaxy s 10 five G.

-And I just can’t imagine what it’s like to use this on a day to day basis with 5G live all the time.
-So let’s talk about some of the downsides on my experience with five.
+And I just can’t imagine what it’s like to use this on a day-to-day basis with 5G live all the time.
+So let’s talk about some of the downsides of my experience5.
 I think the biggest thing about it right now is that it’s too early.
 It’s in its infancy.

 So the commercial rollout is happening only in a few cities.
 This network is really not built out the way it’s supposed to be quite yet.
 So the experience is going to be different.

 Maybe if I was standing behind a light post or something like that, it did affect it.
 Sometimes the connection would cut in and out.

 But that’s just because it’s not robust enough to kind of handle that switchover. once all these nodes come up sub 6 gigahertz and everything starts working together should be a seamless experience. , if you notice in this speed.